> Another Climbing Hydrangea - 3 quart

 Hydrangea seemannii is indeed an evergreen hydrangea vine but it is difficult to site in this country where it is happy & so is rarely seen.
 Apparently it grows well along portions of the west coast where the climate is moderate.
 Native to the Sierra Madre mountains in Mexico it is usually listed as a Zone 8 plant.
 We have not been successful in growing it outside here at the nursery, but it thrives when we protect it through the winter in a container.
 The flower is white, mostly fertile with only a few sterile sepals.
 Handsome, dark lustrous foliage.

-> Pink Flowered Hydrangea Vine - 2 gallon
+> Pink Flowered Hydrangea Vine - 2 quart

 Schizophragma hydrangeoides ’Roseum’ is a blush-pink flowered form of the Japanese climbing hydrangea vine.
 It is pink for us in the south only upon first opening, becoming white under our heat & humidity.
 But for those few days it reminds us that spring is a time of wide possibility.
 Even pink.
 A true climber it will attach to your wall or tree and head up.
-Deciduous, for shade in zones 5 to 7, it may reach 30’ in time.
-Slow to bloom if it can climb.
+Deciduous, for partial shade in zones 5 to 7, it may reach 30’ in time.
+Slow to bloom if it can climb, like all the "hydrangea" climbers.
+Even so, it’s worth the effort and the wait for gardeners who are rooted in place.
+If you must move every few years for job or status, this beauty will frustrate you.

 > Skylands Giant Climbing Hydrangea - various sizes